-The enclosed Permit No. 0456-AOP-R4 is issued pursuant to the Arkansas Operating Permit Program, Regulation # 26.
+The enclosed Permit No. 0456-AOP-R5 is issued pursuant to the Arkansas Operating Permit Program, Regulation # 26.

-After considering the facts and requirements of A.C.A. §8-4-101 et seq., and implementing regulations, I have determined that Permit No. 0456-AOP-R4 for the construction, operation and maintenance of an air pollution control system for Anthony Timberlands, Inc. to be issued and effective on the date specified in the permit, unless a Commission review has been properly requested under Arkansas Department of Pollution Control & Ecology Commission's Administrative Procedures, Regulation 8.603, within thirty (30) days after service of this decision.
+After considering the facts and requirements of A.C.A. §8-4-101 et seq., and implementing regulations, I have determined that Permit No. 0456-AOP-R5 for the construction, operation and maintenance of an air pollution control system for Anthony Timberlands, Inc. to be issued and effective on the date specified in the permit, unless a Commission review has been properly requested under Arkansas Department of Pollution Control & Ecology Commission's Administrative Procedures, Regulation 8.603, within thirty (30) days after service of this decision.

-All persons submitting written comments during this thirty (30) day period, and all other persons entitled to do so, may request an adjudicatory hearing and Commission review on whether the decision of the Director should be reversed or modified.
-Such a request shall be in the form and manner required by Regulation 8.603.
+All persons submitting written comments during the thirty (30) day, and all other persons entitled to do so, may request an adjudicatory hearing and Commission review on whether the decision of the Director should be reversed or modified.
+Such a request shall be in the form and manner required by Regulation 8.603, including filing a written Request for Hearing with the APC&E Commission Secretary at 101 E. Capitol Ave., Suite 205, Little Rock, Arkansas 72201.
+If you have any questions about filing the request, please call the Commission at 501-682-7890.